SciML/DiffEqOperators.jl/docs/PDEOperators.md

 Note that we **don't** need to define the `BC` only for `:D0` and `:periodic` boundary conditions so you can ignore it.

-Now coming to the main functionality of PDEOperators ie. taking finite difference discretizations of functions.
+Now coming to the main functionality of DiffEqOperators ie. taking finite difference discretizations of functions.

     julia> x = collect(0 : 1/99 : 1);
     julia> u0 = x.^2 -x;